How to Report Suspected Bankruptcy Fraud

 You can report your suspicions to the proper authorities.
-Be aware, however, that if you use your name, you will not remain anonymous and could be sued by the debtor if what you say turns out to be wrong (see below).
+Be aware, however, that if you use your name, you will not remain anonymous and could be sued by the debtor if what you say turns out to be false.

-- A debtor purposefully undervalues shares of stock on his schedules, and signs as to the accurateness under penalty of perjury or testifies about the incorrect value in court under oath.
+- A debtor purposefully undervalues shares of stock on their schedules, and signs as to the accurateness under penalty of perjury or testifies about the incorrect value in court under oath

-- A debtor knowingly fails to report freelance income on his schedules.
+- A debtor knowingly fails to report freelance income on their schedules

-- The trustee embezzles money she's collected for the bankruptcy estate.
+- The trustee embezzles money they've collected for the bankruptcy estate

 The Department of Justice has been charged with the responsibility for investigating and prosecuting cases of bankruptcy fraud either directly or through the Office of the United States Trustee.
 To report suspected cases of bankruptcy fraud, the Justice Department asks that you provide a written summary with the following information:

 - Name and address of the person or business you are reporting

 - The name of the bankruptcy case, case number, and the location of where the case was filed

 - Any identifying information you may have regarding the individual or the business